Specialist translation written / interpreting B2 - English language, level 2 3200-M1-2TPB2A

 - language of literature/culture and fine arts

-- language of medicine
+- language of medicine.

-The students learn the basic specialist terminology in the disciplines mentioned above on the bases of a variety of specialized texts.
+The students learn the basic specialised terminology in the disciplines mentioned above on the bases of a variety of specialized texts.
 With the help of presented translation strategies the students will be able to translate specialist texts.

 The students have to choose two segments out of four available during the academic year.